en

 9. Nobody can help us see the truth.

 If we want to see the truth, we must say goodbye to all mental guides.
 It is okay to ask the way when you are lost, but nobody knows the truth.
 They may know their version of truth.
 Truth is a living thing that we cannot hold in our mind.
-It is at the same time everywhere and nowhere.
+It is at once everywhere and nowhere.

-When we actually realize that nobody can show us the light, we have to be a light to ourselves.
+When we actually realise that nobody can show us the light, we have to be a light to ourselves.
 Then the door is wide open for the tenth insight.

 The last, tenth insight is like a resume and goes far beyond what we can ever grasp: